WRECK-d/wreckd-website/content/fixtures/index.md

 WREC'kd has no traditions, But once a year we must gather at such a place and time for two important purposes: to go for a run, and to take care of admin.\
-Each year the quorum decides the choosen location for the following year.

 Further details, including the confirmed date and locale, will be circulated once agreed.